uetchy/alfred-qiita-workflow/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-### Development Installation
+### Development installation

-Run following commands to link this workflow to Alfred app manually.
+Run following commands to link this workflow with Alfred.

 ```
 $ go get github.com/uetchy/alfred-qiita-workflow